rapid7/insightconnect-plugins/okta/help.md

 ### Triggers

-#### Users Added Removed from Group
+#### Monitor User Groups

-This trigger takes a list of groups and returns updates when users are added or removed.
+This trigger monitors a list of groups for user membership changes.

 ##### Input